MSCM - Graduate School of Defense Management

 - Knowledge, skills and abilities to lead and manage more effectively

 - A curriculum focused on problem-solving and decision-making within the acquisition and contracting environment using case studies, team exercises, hands-on applications, active participation and other similar activities

 Open to all qualified active duty military officers, federal employees and a limited number of DoD contractors.
 No prior contract management experience required for admission.

 Requirements for entry

-Candidates for the program must have achieved the following: a baccalaureate degree with a minimum undergraduate quality point rating (QPR) of 2.20 and at least one college level mathematics course .
+Candidates for the program must have achieved the following: a baccalaureate degree with a minimum undergraduate GPA/quality point rating (QPR) of 2.20 and at least one college level mathematics course.